A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Computational Method

 The identity \eqref{eq:keyidentityprop} serves as the basis of our computational method.
 Seeking an approximate solution to it, we define the discretized loss function displayed in Eq.~\eqref{eq:lossfunction}.
 Recall the reference process defined in Eq.~\eqref{eq:uncontrolled_reference}.
 As a preliminary to defining the loss function, we fix a partition $0=t_0<t_1<\ldots<t_N=T$ of the time horizon and simulate $K$ discretized sample paths of the reference process at times $t_0,t_1,\ldots,t_N$; see Subroutine~1.

 { {\bf Reference policy.} As reviewed in Section 2, decades of research activity has culminated in effective heuristic policies for the SJRP.
-These include the $(R,S)$, $(Q,S)$ and can-order policies, which are described in Section 6 and Appendix C.2.
+These include the $(R,S)$, $(Q,S)$, {$(R,Q,S)$}, and can-order policies, which are described in Section 6 and Appendix C.2.
 We consider their performances as benchmarks for our proposed policy.
 Crucially, they each have an order-up-to vector $S$ as a policy parameter.
 In what follows, we set

-where $S$ is derived for one of these three benchmark policies.
-More specifically, assuming the optimal order-up-to levels are positive,\footnote{This is a reasonable assumption for our test problems because the backlog costs are considerably larger than the holding cost.} we set $Z_j$ to be a vector of lognormal random variables, where its $i$th component has mean $S_i$ and variance {$(\nu S_i)^2$}.
+where $S$ is derived for one of these three benchmark policies, {and $\psi\geq1$ is a scaling factor}.
+More specifically, assuming the optimal order-up-to levels are positive,\footnote{This is a reasonable assumption for our test problems because the backlog costs are considerably larger than the holding cost.} we set $Z_j$ to be a vector of lognormal random variables, where its $i$th component has mean {$\psi S_i$} and variance {$(\nu\psi S_i)^2$}.
 Here, $\nu > 0$ is a tuning parameter and is used to control the degree of exploration of the state space.
-Similarly, the parameter $\alpha$ that determines the means of the exponential random vectors $\zeta_j$, for $j \ge 1$, is viewed as a tuning parameter. }
+We introduce the tuning parameter $\psi$ to control the degree of exploration during the training process.
+By default, we set $\psi=1$, unless the order-up-to vector $S$ is too close to the origin, in which case we consider $\psi>1$ to increase exploration.
+For virtually all test problems, we use $\psi=1$ and report its value only when it differs from one; see Tables~\ref{tab:hyperparams}--\ref{tab:hyperparams-50d} in Appendix~\ref{app:B_configs}.
+Similarly, the parameter $\alpha$ that determines the means of the exponential random vectors $\zeta_j$, for $j \ge 1$, is also viewed as a tuning parameter. }

 {\bf Loss function.} Our method, described in Algorithm \ref{algo}, computes the loss function defined in Eq. \eqref{eq:lossfunction} by summing over the sample paths of the reference process and over discrete time steps to approximate the various integrals over $[0,T]$ appearing in the identity \eqref{eq:keyidentityprop}.
 We approximate the value function $V(\cdot)$ and its gradient $\nabla V(\cdot)$ by deep neural networks, $H_\theta$ and $G_\vartheta$, respectively, with associated parameter vectors $\theta$ and $\vartheta$.
 Using the sample paths of the time-discretized reference process, the loss function $L_\beta$ is defined as